miscord/miscord/CONTRIBUTING.md

 ### Git Commit Messages

+* Start the commit message with [an applicable emoji](https://gitmoji.carloscuesta.me/)
 * Use the past tense ("added feature", not "add feature")
 * Don't capitalize ("added feature", not "Added feature")
 * Limit the first line to 72 characters or less
 * Reference issues and pull requests liberally after the first line
-* Consider starting the commit message with [an applicable emoji](https://gitmoji.carloscuesta.me/)

 ### JavaScript Styleguide